Jason McCartney (footballer)

 Jason McCartney OAM (born 14 March 1974) is a former Australian rules footballer, 2002 Bali bombing survivor, former coach of the AIS/AFL Academy, and former list manager at the Western Bulldogs.
-McCartney is currently the list manager at the Greater Western Sydney Giants.
+McCartney is currently the GM/ Head of Football at the Greater Western Sydney Giants.

 AFL career

 McCartney began his career at the Collingwood Football Club amid a huge reputation from his junior football days.
 He could play at either end of the ground as a key-position forward or backman.
 After McCartney left the Magpies after four seasons from 1991 to 1994, he switched to Adelaide, with whom he had a good debut season in 1995.
 He missed out most of the year due to the strength of the team in 1997, therefore missing the Crows' first premiership triumph.
 With this in mind, he moved to North Melbourne, where he played in the losing 1998 Grand Final against the Crows.
 In 1999, he once again had an opportunity to play in a Grand Final, but he was suspended during the preliminary final against Brisbane, saying that it was the worst day of his life, and went on to miss the Roos' premiership triumph that year.
 He then played in the team that made a losing preliminary final in 2000, which was the last finals match he played, and could have been considered unlucky, considering the circumstances, to have never played in a premiership.
 In 2002, he had a poor season after being forced to fill the key-forward role vacated by champion Wayne Carey, who did not compete in the 2002 season, having left the club following a sex scandal with Anthony Stevens' wife.